This topic describes how to use the data transmission service to synchronize data from OceanBase Database to a Kafka instance.

 Partitioning Rules

 The rule for synchronizing data from an OceanBase database to a Kafka topic.
-The data transmission service supports Hash, Table, and One.
-The following table describes the delivery of DDL statements in different scenarios, and provides some examples.
+OMS Community Edition supports Hash, Table, and One.
+For more information about the delivery of DDL statements in different scenarios and examples, see the description below.

 Hash indicates that the data transmission service uses a hash algorithm to select the partition of a Kafka topic based on the value of the primary key or sharding column.